-In the article "THE ART OF CRAFT BEER BREWING IN THE PHILIPPINES", we discussed how to design a beer, but that is only the half the relationship that each brewer has with each of his/her customers.
+In the article "THE ART OF CRAFT BEER BREWING IN THE PHILIPPINES", we discussed how to design a beer, but that is only half the relationship that each brewer has with each of his/her customers.
 The other half of the relationship is the experience the customer has while drinking the beer.
-Each of the five senses are utilized to fully experience a craft beer because each of its characteristics are parts of whole, and the results are greater than the sum of its parts.
-And again, this is where the art of the beer making process shines and can take the drinker on a journey through all the senses.
+Each of the five senses is utilized to fully experience a craft beer because each of its characteristics is part of a whole, and the results are greater than the sum of its parts.
+And again, this is where the art of the beer-making process shines and can take the drinker on a journey through all the senses.

 The first and most unnoticed sense is sound.
 The sound of the bottle or being popped tells the drinker the level of carbonation in the beer, and not all carbonation levels are the same depending on the style.
 Or when you open the tap and listen to the beer filling the glass; the sound may be subtle but it can prepare the drinker for certain flavor profiles and textures that they can expect when tasting the beer.

 The next sense is sight and can pair with sound initially as you watch the beer being poured into the appropriate style glass meant for the appropriate beer style.
 You notice the color, the clarity, the thickness of the foam on top, which again, tells you a little more of the story behind the beer.
 The color identifies if the beer is true to style or possibly a variation on a particular style.
 Is it clear or hazy, which can be an indication of a flaw in the process or a more flavorful style of beer.